 |China-US Folklore and Intangible Cultural Heritage Project|

-This new work builds upon six years of previous efforts, and on 2011-2013 funding from the Luce Foundation, the Ford Foundation, the Lingnan Foundation, the National Endowment for the Humanities, the Asian Cultural Council, and the China Ministry of Education.
-This initiative is using the lenses of the field of folklore studies and intangible cultural heritage (ICH) to compare and analyze a wide range of activities in China and the US—supported by government, the private sector, and community-based organizations—intended to sustain tradition-based culture through research, documentation, education, presentation, and conservation.
+These activities used the lenses of the field of folklore studies and intangible cultural heritage (ICH) to compare and analyze a wide range of activities in China and the US—supported by government, the private sector, and community-based organizations—intended to sustain tradition-based culture through research, documentation, education, presentation, and conservation.